bknowles/chef-fundamentals/slides/introduction/01_slide.md

 # Declarative Resources

 You configure systems with Chef by writing self-documenting code.
-This code is lists of *Resources* that configure the system to do its job.
+This code comprises lists of *Resources* that configure the system to do its job.

 Chef manages system resources with a declarative interface that abstracts the details.